BEFORE YOU GO...

 As stated in the Rome Declaration published on Sunday, the G-20 leaders emphasized the significance of the risk-based strategy of the international AML regulations and Paris-based terrorist funding watchdog’s guidance having the objective of assuring legit international financial transactions.

 “We reaffirm our full support for the Financial Action Task Force (FATF) and the Global Network and recognize that effective implementation of Anti-Money Laundering/Countering the Financing of Terrorism and Proliferation (AML/CFT/CPF) measures is essential for building confidence in financial markets, ensuring a sustainable recovery and protecting the integrity of the international financial system,” as declaration pronounced.

-Additionally, FATF declared that Pakistan will still remain on the “Grey List” until Pakistan shows efforts to take action against the political party “Jamaat-ud-dawah” run by Hafiz Saeed and Jaish-e-Muhammad founder Masood Azhar who are flagged as the global terrorist by the UN.
-FATF placed Pakistan on the grey list in June 2018 as it failed to fulfill the FATF requirements.
-Whereas, other than Pakistan FATF have also placed turkey, mali, and Jordan on its grey list.
+Additionally, FATF declared that Pakistan will still remain on the “Gray List” until Pakistan shows efforts to take action against the political party “Jamaat-ud-dawah” run by Hafiz Saeed and Jaish-e-Muhammad founder Masood Azhar who are flagged as the global terrorist by the UN.
+FATF placed Pakistan on the gray list in June 2018 as it failed to fulfill the FATF requirements.
+Whereas, other than Pakistan FATF have also placed turkey, mali, and Jordan on its gray list.